About the Maine Charter School Commission

 Maine's Public Charter Schools Law

 Maine's public charter school law took effect on Sept.
 28, 2011.
-The state's first charter schools will open, at the earliest, on July 1, 2012.
+The state's first charter schools opened in the fall of 2012.

 - Read about the laws and rules governing Maine's charter school program